Reviva Pharmaceuticals Holdings Inc. (RVPH) produces promising results

-As of Monday, Reviva Pharmaceuticals Holdings Inc.’s (NASDAQ:RVPH) stock closed at $3.92, up from $3.80 the previous day.
-While Reviva Pharmaceuticals Holdings Inc. has overperformed by 3.16%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RVPH rose by 12.00%, with highs and lows ranging from $4.48 to $0.53, whereas the simple moving average jumped by 116.38% in the last 200 days.
+In Friday’s session, Reviva Pharmaceuticals Holdings Inc. (NASDAQ:RVPH) marked $5.03 per share, up from $4.52 in the previous session.
+While Reviva Pharmaceuticals Holdings Inc. has overperformed by 11.28%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RVPH rose by 34.85%, with highs and lows ranging from $5.17 to $0.53, whereas the simple moving average jumped by 171.17% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now